ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02B_Smalltalk_types.md

 (Late-binding here refers to deciding at run-time what method to invoke for a given message--precisely what dynamic typing entails.)
 This mindset puts the focus on behavior rather than classification.
 If you ask a Smalltalker "what type is this object?" they are likely to answer in terms of its class or its responsibilities (e.g.
 "this is a kind of stream object--it can next/nextPut: etc.").
-They wouldn't typically enumerate a static type name with a fixed interface contract, because that's not how the language frames the discussion.
+They wouldn't typically enumerate a static type name with a fixed interface contract because that's not how the language frames the discussion.

 All you can do with any object is send it a message and observe the result; therefore, conceptually, "type" is just a description of those results you can expect.

-## Contrast with Static Typing Mindset
+## Contrast with the Static Typing Mindset

-To crystallize the differences, it helps to compare the Smalltalk approach with how statically-typed language programmers think about types:
+To crystallize the differences, it helps to compare the Smalltalk approach with how statically typed language programmers think about types:

 Types as Explicit Contracts (Static Languages): In a static language (Java, C#, Haskell, etc.), a type is an explicit contract or blueprint for both the compiler and the programmer.